skurfer/RemoteProject.tmbundle/Support/remote_project_help.markdown

 ## About This Bundle

+### The Problem

-The Problem: You want to work with files in a TextMate project from the local filesystem (for speed, Subversion compatibility, and other reasons), but the files you're working on are useless unless they're on some remote machine.
+You want to work with files in a TextMate project on the local filesystem (for speed, Subversion compatibility, and other reasons), but the files you're working on are useless unless they're on some remote machine.
 This is most common with web based projects where the code only works on a sever that has been configured in a particular way.

+### Who This Bundle Is For

+This bundle is meant to support a workflow where all (or almost all) changes are made locally using TextMate, while all (or almost all) viewing/running/testing of those changes will be done on a remote machine (such as a web server).

 ## Available Commands